A Nightmare on Elm Street 2: Freddy's Revenge

-A Nightmare on Elm Street 2: Freddy's Revenge (stylized on-screen as A Nightmare on Elm Street Part 2: Freddy's Revenge) is a 1985 American supernatural slasher film directed by Jack Sholder and written by David Chaskin.
+A Nightmare on Elm Street 2: Freddy's Revenge (Note: Stylized on-screen as A Nightmare on Elm Street Part 2: Freddy's Revenge) is a 1985 American supernatural slasher film directed by Jack Sholder and written by David Chaskin.
 It stars Mark Patton, Kim Myers, Robert Englund as Freddy Krueger, and Robert Rusler.
-It is the second installment in the A Nightmare on Elm Street franchise.
+It is a sequel to A Nightmare on Elm Street (1984) and the second installment in the A Nightmare on Elm Street franchise.
 The film follows Jesse Walsh, a teenager who begins having recurring nightmares about Freddy Krueger after moving into the former home of Nancy Thompson from the first film.

 Freddy's Revenge was released on November 1, 1985, and grossed $30 million at the domestic box office on a budget of $3 million.
 It received mixed reviews from critics upon release, with many comparing it unfavorably to its predecessor.
 However, it has enjoyed later success as a cult classic, with critics having reassessed the film's homoerotic themes and subject material.
 It was distributed by New Line Cinema.
 The film was followed by A Nightmare on Elm Street 3: Dream Warriors (1987).